wielebenwir/cb-legacy/commons-booking/README.txt

 4. User bookings list

 == Changelog ==

+= 0.8.0.10 =

+* FIX: /Languages/ folder removed from svn, translations should be applied now.

 = 0.8.0.9 =
 * FIX: Booking comments now displayed regardless of DB Prefix (again, this should do it).